LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Get more data
   * What's better than imputing data?
 Getting more real data!

+#### Unbalanced data
+  * Large discrepancy between "positive" and "negative" cases
+    * i.e., fraud detection.
+Fraud is rare, and most rows will be not-fraud
+    *  Don't let the terminology confuse you; "positive" doesn't mean "good"
+      * It means the thing you're testing for is what happened.
+      * If your machine learning model Is made to detect fraud, then fraud is the positive case.
+  * Mainly a problem with neural networks

+#### Oversampling
+  * Duplicate samples from the minority class
+  * Can be done at random

+#### Undersampling
+  * Instead of creating more positive samples, remove negative ones
+  * Throwing data away is usually not the right answer
+    * Unless you are specifically trying to avoid "big data" scaling issues

+#### SMOTE
+  * Artificially generate new samples of the minority class using nearest neighbors
+    * Run K-nearest-neighbors of each sample of the minority class
+    * Create a new sample from the KNN result (mean of the neighbors)
+  * Both generates new samples and undersamples majority class
+  * Generally better than just oversampling

 ### Perform feature engineering
   * Identify and extract features from data sets, including from data sources such as text, speech,image, public datasets, etc.
   * Analyze/evaluate feature engineering concepts (binning, tokenization, outliers, synthetic features, 1 hot encoding, reducing dimensionality of data)